So you're thinking about opening your relationship...

 I was also in the middle of my own personal relationship transformation.
 So I turned my thesis work into an opportunity to fill a research gap and started focusing on the necessary tools and skills to make healthy non-monogamy work.

-You can hear me talk more about how I came to non-monogamy and polyamory in my work in the podcast interview below:
+You can hear me talk more about how I came to non-monogamy and polyamory in my work in these podcasts:

 Do you work with monogamous couples?